eigenfoo/cryptics/docs/datasheet.md

 The data collection process breaks down into roughly four parts.

-The first part is simply scraping all the web pages and writing the HTML to a SQLite table to avoid re-requesting them.
+The first part is simply indexing all the web pages and digital archives, and writing the HTML to a SQLite table to avoid re-requesting them.
 Web scraping was done using the Python `requests` library.

 The second part is a collection of functions that each take the scraped HTML and attempt to parse out the data using `beautifulsoup` and `pandas`.
 Since